Corrugated board die behavior rarely comes from the cut line alone. Flute structure, crushing and waste release are solved together.

 For corrugated work, quote quality improves when material type, flute direction, quantity and press information accompany the drawing.

-- Write flute direction in the drawing or message.
+- Flute direction is written in the drawing or message.